wp-plugins/twitter-friends-widget/readme.txt

 * Updated code to retrieve all friends/ followers from Twitter.
 * Removed options to specify background and text colours - no longer required since display table was removed.
 * Updated shortcode to allow more options.
+* Added option to display Friends and Followers Counts.

 = Version 2.7 =